How and when to use your car fog lights

 This is where things get hazy (so to speak) and it’s a subject of debate.
 Especially as inappropriate use of fog lights is a bugbear for many motorists.

 This is especially important on the motorway, given how fast you and other cars around you are travelling.
 Frankly, if conditions are that bad, we’d hope speeds will be below the 70mph limit.
-As soon as conditions clear, it’s important to switch your fog lights off again.
+As soon the fog clears, though, it’s important to switch your fog lights off again.

 What if I leave my fog lights on?